 Level II discipline offenses are intermediate acts of misconduct that require administrative intervention.
-These acts include, but are not limited to, repeated acts of minor misconduct and misbehaviors directed against people or property, but which do not seriously endanger the health, safety or well-being of others.
-Consideration of necessary behavior support services should be given, if not already provided.
+These acts include, but are not limited to, repeated acts of minor misconduct and misbehaviors directed against people or property, but which do

 Signed Behavior Concern forms and a listing of phone call home dates are submitted to the office.